Whenever Porsche launches a new generation of 911 models, everybody jokes that the car “still looks the same”.

 IT’S THE HANDLING, TOO.

 Since it hadn’t been raining when I had the car, most, if not all of the power was only transmitted to the rear wheels.
-The car engages the front wheels in slippery conditions, as and when additional traction is needed.
+The car only engages the front wheels in slippery conditions, as and when additional traction is needed.

 And the steering.
 I thought that electric power steering units could never feel right.
 This comes pretty close.
 There’s heft to it.
 It’s precise and responsive.